Current opportunities to join our faculty. Learn more

 Acute Care Adult-Gerontology Nurse Practitioner

 This option prepares nurses for advanced practice roles caring for individuals who are acutely and critically ill across the continuum of acute care services.
 The curriculum gives students a strong background in advanced assessment, therapeutics, and technological interventions.
 Emphasis is placed on integrating didactic knowledge with patient management and advanced technical skills.
 After successfully completing 66 credits and 1,200 practicum hours, graduates will be eligible to take the national certification examination as an Adult Gerontology Acute Care Nurse Practitioner.
+Applicants to the Adult Gerontology Acute Care Nurse Practitioner option are required to have two years of acute care hospital experience.

 Primary Care Adult-Gerontology Nurse Practitioner